cmwylie19/istio-authz-jwt/README.md

-Before we go on, check the logs for the auth service pod, we need to update a configmap because it is chatting with googleapis.com:443..
+Before we go on, check the logs for the auth service pod, we need to update a configmap if it is chatting with googleapis.com:443..

 #### trusts google
 ```bash